-- Attend all classes (face-to-face or on-line) - Submit all assessment tasks for marking at the required time and as specified in the assessment briefs. - Participate in class activities and engage with their work. - Fulfil the required amount of independent study as specified in the assessment briefs. - Always abide by the Whitehouse Code of Conduct for students.
+- Attend all classes, as per the scheduled calendar - Submit all assessment tasks for marking at the required time and as specified in the assessment briefs. - Participate in class activities and engage with their work. - Fulfil the required amount of independent study as specified in the assessment briefs. - Always abide by the Whitehouse Code of Conduct for students.